profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 The correct interpretation is not that random selection is a better design method.
 Random-k is a statistical sanity check: it asks what happens if we select the same number of measured classes without using any semantic explanation.

 SchemaLens remains different because it provides an explainable and reproducible reduction based on EER/workload evidence.
 On the official LDBC SNB workload, SchemaLens also slightly outperforms random-k in Top-1 preservation and regret.

+### How to explain random-k to the advisor

+The random-k result must be handled carefully.
+It is competitive in the aggregate, and in some rows it is slightly better than SchemaLens.
+This should not be hidden, because hiding it would weaken the credibility of the response.
+Instead, the correct explanation is methodological.

+Random-k asks a different question from SchemaLens.
+It asks: if we randomly choose the same number of measured classes as SchemaLens, how often do we include the best one by chance?
+When the measured design space is small, or when SchemaLens selects several classes, random-k has a high probability of sampling the winner.

+Therefore, random-k is not a design method.
+It does not explain why a configuration should be benchmarked, does not use EER semantics, does not use workload structure, and does not produce a reproducible semantic justification.
+This is why the LDBC SNB result is important: on the official workload, SchemaLens is not only explainable, but also slightly better than random-k in Top-1 preservation and regret.

+This directly responds to the advisor's request for deeper analysis.
+We are not simply reporting that random-k is close; we are explaining why it is close and what that means for the method.

 ## 6. Ablation study - all runs